HugoBartR/titanic-ml-api/README.md

 For issues and questions:
 - Create an issue on GitHub
 - Check the API documentation at `/docs`
 - Review the test files for usage examples

+---

+*Last updated: July 2024*